enatsek/Debian-Ubuntu/ansible.md

 </summary>

 ---
-There are a number of filters available for the variables used in  templates, playbooks and roles.
+Ansible provides various filters for variable manipulation in templates and playbooks.

-### 12.1.
-Syntax Filters
+**Syntax Filters**

 Allows case manipulation: lowercase, uppercase, capital case, title case

 - my_message: We are the world